LoganEStack/cs_compendium/README.md

 # DATA STRUCTURES

 > Know the concepts, how to code, how to mutate, and where to use what (performance).

 > **[https://www.geeksforgeeks.org/data-structures/](https://www.geeksforgeeks.org/data-structures/)**

 [**Array:**](https://www.geeksforgeeks.org/array-data-structure/?ref=shm) Basic means of storing data that can be accessed by index.

 -   **Advantages:** Random access, cache locality (all elements are stored next to each other in memory, local to one another.
 This means when a chunk is brought into a cache, there’s a good chance the cache will hit the needed value, saving cpu time)
 -   **Disadvantages:** Can’t change the size after declared (this can be remedied by using lists), slow to insert and remove when not at the end of an array.

 [**Linked List:**](https://www.geeksforgeeks.org/data-structures/linked-list/?ref=lbp)  A data structure that allows you to take your values and chain them together by having the memory location of one value point to the memory location of the next.
 Linked Lists can further be used for less abstract data structures such as stacks and queues.
 Generally, linked lists are used when you need a lot of ordered insertions or deletions in the middle of your data structure.
 Typical functions include search, insert, and remove.
+Avoid the edge case of adding a node to an empty list by using a dummy node (a throw-away node that points to the head).
--   **Advantages:** Not needing to know the size of the linked list prior to its declaration, and better performance for insertion and deletion
+-   **Advantages:** Not needing to know the size of the linked list prior to its declaration, and better performance for insertion and deletion.
 -   **Disadvantages:** No random access (have to access elements sequentially by traversing the entire list), extra memory space is required for each element’s pointer, not cache friendly (the pointers can be anywhere in memory)...
 Basically any interaction with a linked list involves traversing the entire list until the element in question is found.
 It’s great for when a lot of changes need to be made but not great when you need to read from the data frequently.
 -   **Doubly Linked List:** Can move or traverse the linked list in both directions.
 Only modification is that Node also contains a prev attribute.
 -   **Circular (Singly/Doubly) Linked List:** A Linked List where the last node points to the first.
 Only modification is that the last node points to the first.